Future developments in Singapore: Dover Forest

 Announced by the Housing and Development Board (HDB) on 30 July 2021, the revised development plan for the 33 hectare Dover Forest, located in Queenstown, will see the approximately 11-hectare eastern half of the forest be developed for public housing while the western half of the forest will be temporarily preserved due to its rich biodiversity.

 The eastern half of the forest will feature five hectares of greenery, including a park with a natural stream.
 Also, housing blocks will be designed to take into consideration the existing Ulu Pandan canal, which will be upgraded.
 For example, blocks nearer to the canal will be lower than the rest of the development to achieve a tiered effect and maximise views of the canal.
 A commercial development housing amenities will be built near Dover MRT station to provide a link between the station and the developed area.

 Plans for the western half of the forest will be reviewed in 2030 when further development is required.
 However, a portion of it will be safeguarded as a nature park.

-In addition, as Singapore's first car-lite HDB precinct, the new estate will see roads placed only along its perimeter, away from pedestrain walkways and cycling paths.
+In addition, as Singapore's first car-lite HDB precinct, the new estate will see roads placed only along its perimeter, away from pedestrian walkways and cycling paths.

 The estate was launched in 2022 with its first Build-to-Order (BTO) housing project named Ulu Pandan Banks.